-All Products That Go Viral Have These Things In Common
+3 Things All Products That Go Viral Have In Common

 "I just went viral!"
-These days, hearing someone declare those four words is almost as sensational as hearing someone say "I won the lottery!"
-Actually, believe it or not—some people would choose going viral over privately winning the lottery (I know that sounds crazy—but it’s true).
+These days, hearing someone declare those four words is almost as sensational as hearing someone say, "I just won the lottery!"
+Actually, believe it or not—some people would prefer going viral over privately winning the lottery (I know that sounds crazy, but it’s true).

-The sentiment shared by those that go viral (intentionally…and for the right reasons of course), is that by going viral—it’s social proof that they’ve done something so significant that a lot of people were interested enough that they felt compelled to share it with others instantaneously on the internet.
+The sentiment shared by those that go viral (intentionally…and for the right reasons of course) is that by going viral—it’s social proof that they’ve done something so significant that a lot of people were interested enough—they felt compelled to share it with others instantaneously on the internet.

-And while a person going viral for something they’ve done is cool and a boost for the ego.
-It’s not necessarily a difference-maker when it comes to their bottom line.
+And while a person going viral for something you’ve done is cool and a boost for the ego.
+It’s not necessarily a difference-maker when it comes to your bottom-line.
 However, products and brands that went viral have turned many entrepreneurs into millionaires.

 Here’s what those products have in common.

-I’m sure you’re probably thinking that a product going viral and being confidential is a total oxymoron (you’d be right by the way).
-But products that go viral all have an element of confidentiality or exclusivity about them.
-In other words, there’s an element of secrecy baked into them because they’re not easily accessible to the masses—which makes them even more cool to tell others about.
+I’m sure you’re probably thinking that a product going viral and being exclusive is a total oxymoron (you’d be right by the way).
+But products that go viral all have an element of exclusivity or confidentiality about them.
+In other words, there’s an element of secrecy or scarcity baked into them because they’re not easily accessible to the masses.
+Which makes them cool to tell others about.

-A great example of a product that went viral due to confidentiality and exclusion is the Popeyes chicken sandwich.
+A great example of a product that went viral due to confidentiality and scarcity is the Popeyes chicken sandwich.

 During the brand’s initial launch of the sandwich in 2019, Popeyes customers—and the brand’s social media marketing team, posted videos of themselves trying the sandwich for the first time on social media and gave it rave reviews.
-Which caused others to want to see for themselves if the sandwich tasted as good as claimed.
+Which caused others to want to try it for themselves to see what all the hoopla was about and if the sandwich really tasted as good as claimed.

 As stated in Contagious, “Scarcity and exclusivity boosts word-of-mouth by making people feel like insiders.
 If people get something not everyone has, it makes them feel special, unique, high-status.
 And because of that, they’ll not only like a product or service more—but tell others about it.
 Why?
 Because telling others makes them look good.”

-Before a product can take off and go viral.
-The product must first be espoused by an initial audience—aka early adopters.
-Products that go viral all have triggers that entice early adopters to give them a try.
+Before a product can take off and go viral, the product must first be espoused by an initial audience—aka early adopters.
+That's because products that go viral all have triggers that entice early adopters to give them a try.

 From a marketing perspective, the great thing about triggers is that just about everyone has one.